 Valley Springs was the eastern terminus for the San Joaquin and Sierra Nevada Narrow Gauge Railroad in 1885, which carried freight and passengers from the Central Valley and beyond.
 West of Valley Springs lie the peaceful communities of Wallace and Burson, the closest county approach to Stockton and Lodi.

 Along Highway 26 is Mokelumne Hill, one of the richest digs and was once the county seat.
 As gold played out, Mokelumne Hill shrunk from a wild and wooly 15,000 to the quiet historic village that it is today.
-Many of its original buildings are still in place, as well as some new additions – a winery, brewery and the Mokelumne Hill History Center.
+Many of its original buildings are still in place, as well as some new additions – a winery, several art galleries and the Mokelumne Hill History Center.

 Nestled at the foot of the Blue Mountain at the 2,700-foot elevation and once a thriving gold district, West Point enjoys a fine climate, fresh mountain air and a wide range of recreational opportunities.
 The West Point story starts in the year of 1843 when Kit Carson camped on the bank of the middle fork of the Mokelumne River.
 He was delayed by the high floodwaters and named this, his western terminus, West Point.